Dipole antenna: Directive gain

-The commonly quoted antenna "gain", meaning the peak value of the gain pattern (radiation pattern), is found to be 1.5 to 1.76 dBi, lower than practically any other antenna configuration.
+The commonly quoted antenna "gain", meaning the peak value of the gain pattern (radiation pattern), is found to be 1.5~1.76 dBi, lower than practically any other antenna configuration.

 Comparison with the short dipole

 The Hertzian dipole is similar to but differs from the short dipole, discussed above.
 In both cases the conductor is very short compared to a wavelength, so the standing wave pattern present on a half-wave dipole (for instance) is absent.
 However, with the Hertzian dipole we specified that the current along that conductor is constant over its short length.
-This makes the Hertzian dipole useful for analysis of more complex antenna configurations, where every infinitesimal section of that real antenna's conductor can be modelled as a Hertzian dipole with the current found to be flowing in that real antenna.
+This makes the Hertzian dipole useful for analysis of more complex antenna configurations, where every infinitesimal section of that real antenna's conductor can be modeled as a Hertzian dipole with the current found to be flowing in that real antenna.

 However a short conductor fed with a RF voltage will not have a uniform current even along that short range.
 Rather, a short dipole in real life has a current equal to the feedpoint current at the feedpoint but falling linearly to zero over the length of that short conductor.
 By placing a capacitive hat, such as a metallic ball, at the end of the conductor, it is possible for its self capacitance to absorb the current from the conductor and better approximate the constant current assumed for the Hertzian dipole.
 But again, the Hertzian dipole is meant only as a theoretical construct for antenna analysis.